Shireen Abu Akleh: Reaction

-On the anniversary of Akleh's death the Committee to Protect Journalists asserted there was a 'deadly pattern' in the way Israel had killed 20 journalists since 2001 without holding anyone accountable.
-According to Reporters Without Borders (RSF), 144 Palestinian journalists have been wounded by Israeli forces across the Gaza Strip, West Bank, and East Jerusalem since 2018.
-In April 2022, the International Federation of Journalists filed a complaint with the International Criminal Court accusing Israeli forces of systematic targeting of journalists.
-The complaint details four cases, Ahmed Abu Hussein, Yaser Murtaja, Muath Amarneh, and Nedal Eshtayeh alleged to have been targeted.
-The director of RSF, Christophe Deloire, described her killing as a violation of the Geneva Conventions and United Nations Security Council resolution 2222 on the protection of journalists.
-He stated that RSF was "disappointed" with a proposal by Yair Lapid that Israel should participate in a joint investigation into Abu Akleh's death, saying that "an independent international investigation must be launched" instead.
+On the anniversary of Abu Akleh's death, the Committee to Protect Journalists asserted there was a 'deadly pattern' in the way Israel had killed 20 journalists since 2001 without holding anyone accountable.
+According to Reporters Without Borders (Reporters sans frontières, RSF), 144 Palestinian journalists have been wounded by Israeli forces across the Gaza Strip, West Bank, and East Jerusalem since 2018.
+In April 2022, the International Federation of Journalists filed a complaint with the International Criminal Court, accusing Israeli forces of systematic targeting of journalists.
+The complaint details four cases: Ahmed Abu Hussein, Yaser Murtaja, Muath Amarneh, and Nedal Eshtayeh, who are alleged to have been targeted.

+The director of RSF, Christophe Deloire, described Abu Akleh's killing as a violation of the Geneva Conventions and United Nations Security Council resolution 2222 on the protection of journalists.
+He stated that RSF was "disappointed" with a proposal by Yair Lapid that Israel should participate in a joint investigation into her death, saying that "an independent international investigation must be launched" instead.
 The Committee to Protect Journalists called for a "swift, immediate, and transparent investigation" into the killing, while the International Federation of Journalists condemned the killing "by Israeli troops" and called for an "immediate investigation".
 Amnesty International described it as a "bloody reminder of the deadly system in which Israel locks Palestinians" and called for an end to "unlawful killings" of Palestinians by Israeli forces.
 The Palestine Journalists Syndicate described the killing as "a clear assassination perpetrated by the Israeli occupation army".

 Mohammed bin Abdulrahman bin Jassim Al Thani, deputy prime minister of Qatar, condemned what he called the "horrific crimes by the occupation against unarmed Palestinian people."
 Deputy foreign minister Lolwah Al-Khater tweeted "state sponsored Israeli terrorism must stop" and "unconditional support to Israel must end."
 The foreign ministry of Kuwait issued a statement condemning what they described as the killing of Abu Akleh by Israeli forces; similar statements were made by the foreign ministries of Egypt, Afghanistan, Pakistan, Djibouti, China, Iran, and South Africa.